Eutropios/WarMAC/docs/source/using_warmac.rst

    options:
       -h, --help     Show this message and exit.
-      -V, --version  Show the program's version number and exit.
+      -V, --version  Show the version of WarMAC and exit.

 ``-h``, ``--help``
 ==================